apjohndim/LIDC-IDRI-Extract-64x64x16-nodules/README.md

 The process is simple:

-a. put the config file in your user folder
+a. put the config file in your user folder.
-b. download everything from LIDC-IDRI
+b. download everything from LIDC-IDRI.
 c.
 Tune the parameters of the script to obtain more or less slices, to obtain all annotations rather than relying on only one, and more.
+d.
+I forgot to say, you have to install the pylidc library: pip install pylidc

 After the execution, you will have all the nodules cropped, with a specific file name, in your directory of choice.